Creative Blocks

 How to overcome creative block?

-Creative block happens to everyone, in working environments and other areas of a person’s life.
+Creative block happens to everyone—in working environments and other areas of a person’s life.
 It can help if you identify emotionally or intellectually challenging tasks and avoid displacement activities like checking email.
-Try breaking the task down into more manageable parts.
+It's good to try to break the task down into more manageable parts.
 Work on easier sections first to build momentum for the long term.

-- Most importantly, prioritize exciting tasks that engage you fully.
+Most importantly of all, prioritize exciting tasks that engage you—fully.
 Tackle first thing in the morning whatever has your enthusiasm for problem solving.
-This energy boosts productivity substantially.
+This energy is something that boosts productivity substantially.
 Remember, no one strategy works perfectly every time.
-Certain techniques fit particular personalities, work types, and situations better than others.
-But if you combine approaches systematically, it can help overcome impasses to deliver creative breakthroughs.
+Certain techniques fit particular personalities, work types and situations better than others.
+Still, if you combine approaches systematically, it can help overcome impasses to deliver creative breakthroughs.

-For more strategies, see HCI expert Alan Dix’s video:
+For more strategies, see Author and Human-Computer Interaction Expert, Professor Alan Dix’s video:

 Show Hide video transcript